Lyndhurst, New Jersey: Education

-Lyndhurst High School with 752 students in grades 9–12.
+Lyndhurst High School with 789 students in grades 9-12.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Founded in 1956, Sacred Heart School is a Catholic elementary school serving students in grades K–8 that operates under the auspices of the Roman Catholic Archdiocese of Newark.

 Bergen Community College has a campus in Lyndhurst.
-Nearby colleges and universities include Farleigh Dickinson University (Teaneck / Hackensack campus) and Felician College in Lodi and Rutherford.
+Nearby colleges and universities include Fairleigh Dickinson University (Teaneck / Hackensack campus) and Felician College in Lodi and Rutherford.

 Emergency services

 Police

 The Lyndhurst Police Department (LPD) provides emergency and protective services to the township of Lyndhurst and is led by Chief Richard Jarvis.
 The LPD was established on January 1, 1907, under the laws of Union Township.
 The department has lost four officers in the line of duty; which is higher than any other municipality in Bergen County.

 A Police Auxiliary Unit falls under the Police Department and the Office of Emergency Management.
 Lyndhurst Police Auxiliary is headed by Deputy Chief Wayne Alexander.
 The Police Auxiliary members augment the services of the Police Department, with participants required to dedicate at least 16 hours a month for patrols on weekends, evenings and at township events and functions.